List of awards and nominations received by Sheryl Crow: ASCAP Pop Music Awards

 The American Society of Composers, Authors and Publishers (ASCAP) is a non-profit performance rights organization that protects its members' musical copyrights by monitoring public performances of their music, whether via a broadcast or live performance, and compensating them accordingly.
 ASCAP honors the year's most performed songs from its members in a series of annual awards shows in several different music categories.
-Crow has received one award.